-So let’s think about this for a moment, if you write a check for money that doesn’t exist then the physical transaction is the person gets the check and tries to cash.
+Let’s think about this for a moment, if you write a check for money that doesn’t exist then the physical transaction is the person gets the check and tries to cash.
 The end result is that bank refuses to honor the check.
-So you still OWE the person the money.
+Thus, you still OWE the person the money.
 This means you have a liability.
-A liability is not an asset and is located in the bottom half of the balance sheet.
+A liability is not an asset and therefore, it is located in the bottom half of the balance sheet.

-When Certified Public Accountants prepare financial statements, any credit balance in an asset account is recorded as a liability; therefore there are no credit balances in any asset account.
+When Certified Public Accountants prepare financial statements, any credit balance in an asset account is converted into a liability; therefore, there are no credit balances in any asset account.
 You simply still owe the money.
 Not to mention the associated bank fees, a possible legal issue related to writing a bad check and a ticked off recipient of the check.

 Think of receivables from customers.
 When a customer purchases an item on his account from the business, a bookkeeper debits (a good thing) the accounts receivable (A/R) and credits (another good thing) sales.

-So for the sake of understanding more; assume we continue with the example of the investor starting a business as illustrated above and the business generated a $40 sale.
+For the sake of further understanding, assume we continue with the example of the investor starting a business as illustrated above.
+The business generated a $40 sale.
 First is the entry from the sales journal (Lesson 3).